ericconner5/freelance-project/README.md

 As an entrepreneur, I want to be able to network with others.
 As an entrepreneur, I want an office space that shows I am serious and driven, yet... fun or creative.

 A placeholder business name seemed like the next step.
 The client provided a few pictures of their buildout for reference.
 The client also needs an identity that sets them apart from other coworking spaces.
 Focusing not simply on offering a space for technical work was important.
 The placeholder name "Welcome" decided, the next step was to consider brand identity, general aesthetics and what similar businesses use to convey the same message (and what messages they conveyed to avoid).
-Specifically, I considered workspaces that seemed successful and similar: HatchLab and Collective Agency.
+Specifically, I considered workspaces that seemed successful and similar: HatchLab for aesthetics and Collective Agency for text.
 The client sited WeWork and TechSpace as the "big guys" in the field they would like to be set apart from by being more funky, local and fun and less corporate.

-Before advancing, add a section to your README detailing what work and decisions you completed in this step, how you will integrate the client's requests into the design, any outside sources gained inspiration from, what you took into consideration, and how this information will influence your design.
+Some notes from the client:

 "We just finished remodeling our space.
 We're really proud of it.
 We want our online presence to mirror our in-person presence, to attract people that would really enjoy working in our environment."
 (They later email you the following photos detailing their space's aesthetic: coffee counter area, communal workspace, one of our meeting areas, front entrance, front entrance looking out).